mrdoob/three.js/threejs/lessons/threejs-cameras.md

 gui.add(minMaxGUIHelper, 'max', 0.1, 50, 0.1).name('far').onChange(updateCamera);
 ```

 Anytime the camera's settings change we need to call the camera's
 [`updateProjectionMatrix`](PerspectiveCamera.updateProjectionMatrix) function
 so we made a function called `updateCamera` add passed it to dat.GUI to call it when things change.

 {{{example url="../threejs-cameras-perspective.html" }}}

-You can just the values and see how they work.
-Note we didn't make `aspect` setable since
+You can adjust the values and see how they work.
+Note we didn't make `aspect` settable since
 it's taken from the size of the window so if you want to adjust the aspect open the example
 in a new window and then size the window.